Ibnu Sutowo: Early life

-Ibnu was born near the Yogyakarta Sultan's palace on 23 September 1914.
+Sutowo was born at Cepu, 23 September 1914.
 His father had been a regency head near the city of Semarang in Central Java.
 His privileged background at the time of the colonial Dutch East Indies allowed him to attend a superior Dutch school and then medical school in Surabaya.

 Education and early career

-Upon graduation, Ibnu was assigned to a colony of Javanese transmigrants in Belitung in South Sumatra.
-During the Japanese occupation in World War II, Ibnu, like many indigenous Indonesians filling in for imprisoned Europeans, assumed many local administrative powers.
+Upon graduation, Sutowo was assigned to a colony of Javanese transmigrants in Belitung in South Sumatra.
+During the Japanese occupation in World War II, Sutowo, like many indigenous Indonesians filling in for imprisoned Europeans, assumed many local administrative powers.
 By the time of Japan's surrender, he was a leader in irregular forces backing the Indonesian Republic in its fight for independence.
 On 12 September 1943, he married Zaleha, the daughter of a wealthy family.

-In 1945, Ibnu was appointed a combined staff and medical officer of the republican army fighting the Dutch for the Palembang region's oil fields and plantations, and once Indonesia's independence was secured in 1949, he worked in the region's civilian health service whilst remaining in active army duty.
+In 1945, Sutowo was appointed a combined staff and medical officer of the republican army fighting the Dutch for the Palembang region's oil fields and plantations, and once Indonesia's independence was secured in 1949, he worked in the region's civilian health service whilst remaining in active army duty.

 He was appointed head of the South Sumatra's Sriwijaya Division in 1955, a division which earned much revenue for the army during the independence struggle by smuggling vast quantities of rubber, tea, pepper and coffee to Singapore.
 Although the independence struggle was over by late 1949, the lucrative trade continued, and Ibnu benefited through his wife, Zaleha, who later succeeded in business in her own right.

 Military activities

-The Army commander, General Nasution, recognised Ibnu's administrative skills and appointed him in 1956 as Chief of Logistics and subsequently added the position of Chief of Operations.
+The Army commander, General Nasution, recognised Sutowo's administrative skills and appointed him in 1956 as Chief of Logistics and subsequently added the position of Chief of Operations.
 He returned to Palembang to talk his former troops out of joining the Revolutionary Government of the Republic of Indonesia in Sumatra and Permesta in Sulawesi.
 His military prospects were thwarted by the 1958 Tanjung Priok smuggling scandal in which he was the main actor.